What Can Help My Psoriasis?

 - Thick, pitted nails

 Psoriasis symptoms can flare up and then seem to go away.
 During these less active periods, you still have psoriasis, but you can have little to no symptoms.
-During flare ups, some people have very severe scaling, while other can have much milder symptoms.
+During flare-ups, some people have very severe scaling, while others can have much milder symptoms.

 What causes psoriasis?

 Psoriasis is believed to be caused by an immune system problem involving T cells, which normally move through your body and defend it against viruses or bacteria.
 If you have psoriasis, experts think these T cells mistakenly attack healthy skin cells in an attempt to fight an infection.
 When this happens, you produce more T cells, healthy skin cells, and a type of white blood cell called neutrophils.
 This causes new skin cells to build up on the skin’s surface since the process of producing and shedding skin cells is greatly sped up.

 Genetics may play a role in this, since if you have family members who have psoriasis, you’re also more likely to have it.
 Factors such as infections, an injury to the skin, stress, smoking, and obesity can also trigger psoriasis or worsen its symptoms.